TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 ### Private Component

-**TODO: Upload new ZIP files with new version number (v1.0.1) to OSF and add entry to version history**

 The [Private Component][ma-osf-private] has a file `private-v1.0.0.zip` with the **full set of raw data files** (with one exception) for **Sets A and B**.
 The ZIP's structure is below.